In October 1938, a plane crash on Mount Dandenong became Australia’s first major air disaster. The aftermath would change aviation in this country.

 But while plane travel advanced rapidly, and became more popular, in other ways it remained rudimentary.

 The cabins were not pressurised, so passengers had to bring warm clothing.
 And navigation was basic to a degree that is hard to imagine; radar was not invented until World War II, so pilots in the 1930s navigated using a compass, charts, and visual landmarks they could spot through the window.

 It was like sailing an airborne ship.

 Douglas launched the DC-2 in 1934.

-It arrived in Australia in 1936, when two were purchased by ‘Australian National Airlines’, on the largest carriers in the small local market.
+It arrived in Australia in 1936, when two were purchased by ‘Australian National Airlines’, one of the largest carriers in the local market.
 Based in Adelaide, they operated a service between their home city and Perth, and another to Melbourne.

 The plane on the Melbourne route was named, ‘Kyeema’.

 On October 25, 1938, the ‘Kyeema’ set out from Adelaide on its run to Melbourne.

 The route and the DC2 had proved popular; the trip was fast and the plane comfortable.
 The passenger list of 14 was made up of business people, two winemakers, a couple on their honeymoon, and Charles Hawker, Parliamentary Representative for the South Australian seat of Wakefield.

 The first part of the trip went smoothly.
 The weather over South Australia was clear, conditions good for flying.